xapple/forest_puller/README.md

 print(df)
 ```

-Script to generate the 'comparison.pdf' report.

-Typically you would run this file from a command line like this:

-     ipython3 -i -- ~/deploy/forest_puller/scripts/reports/comparison.py

 ## Cache

 When you import `forest_puller`, we will check the `$FOREST_PULLER_CACHE` environment variable to see where to download and store the cached data.
 If this variable is not set, we will default to the platform's temporary directory and clone a repository there.
 This could result in re-downloading the cache after every reboot.